 5G Spectrum Policy Position

-This paper updates the GSMA’s key 5G spectrum positions which focus on the areas where governments, regulators and the mobile industry should cooperate to make 5G a success.
+This paper updates the GSMA’s key 5G spectrum positions.
+It is available in English, French and Spanish, and focuses on the areas where governments, regulators and the mobile industry should cooperate to make 5G a success.

 5G is expected to support significantly faster mobile broadband speeds and increasingly extensive mobile data usage – as well as to enable the full potential of the Internet of Things.